kollbaumc/streaming-03-rabbitmq/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
 Once it runs and finishes, we can reuse the terminal.
+The error was in the connecting to the localhost.

 ## Version 1 - Execute the Consumer/Listener